William S. Cowles

 William Sheffield Cowles (August 1, 1846 – May 1, 1923) was a rear admiral in the United States Navy.

-Naval career
+Early life

+William Sheffield Cowles was born on August 1, 1846, in Farmington, Connecticut, to Elizabeth (née Sheffield) and Thomas Cowles.
+He attended public schools in Farmington.

+Career

 In July 1863 he was appointed an acting midshipman at the United States Naval Academy and graduated in June 1867.
-He was commissioned as an ensign in December 1868.
-He rose through the ranks and was commissioned as a commander in June 1898.
+He was commissioned as an ensign in 1869.
+He was promoted to lieutenant in 1871 and lieutenant commander in 1892.
+He was commissioned as a commander on June 5, 1898.